Monday, December 27, 2010

 IF THIS SCENE WAS DIRECTED BY: The Romanian New Wave

 Alec -- or for the purposes of this scene, Alexandru -- is dressed in ugly striped tie and short-sleeved dress shirt.
 He sits behind his metal desk in front of a ripped and yellowing poster of Nicolae Ceauşescu.
-The light coming through the windows is sunless and glaring, casting a harsh glare on the drab and depressing office: bad turquoise paint job, cracked walls, no pictures or plants, just gunmetal gray filing cabinets and piles of papers.
+The light coming through the windows is sunless and glaring, casting a harsh hue on the drab and depressing office: bad turquoise paint job, cracked walls, no pictures or plants, just gunmetal gray filing cabinets and piles of papers.
 The cheap lamp on his desk blinks on and off constantly.
 He is chain-smoking and fielding a phone call.
 (Note: The whole scene is shot in one take with a handheld camera.)

 ALEXANDRU: (on phone) …do not complain to me, okay?
 Your bus driver brother Valentin should not have performed that illegal hotel-room abortion, much less requesting sex from both patients. (pause) I don’t care if the phone is bugged!
 You assholes over at the Ministry of Parking can fix anything, right?
 Half of your cousins have connections with the Securitate!
 Hello?
 Hello!?